-North Korea says Trump must accept its status as a nuclear weapons state
+North Korea says US must accept its status as a nuclear weapons state

 North Korean leader’s powerful sister says talks aimed at denuclearisation would be interpreted as a ‘mockery’.